 The River Wensum is classed as a Reference Course Principle Fishery.
-Five 5 sites are surveyed each year to provide a temporal overview of the fish population in the river (yearly monitoring).
+Five sites are surveyed each year to provide a temporal overview of the fish population in the river (yearly monitoring).
 Data from all sites surveyed in a given year produce the long-term density and biomass estimate charts.
 One of the 5 temporal sites (Swanton Morley) changed from a spatial site (monitored every 3 years) to a temporal site in 2010.
-Consequently, data from 4 sites rather than 5 are used in 2004, 2005, 2007 and 2008 to generate density and biomass estimates.
-Although surveyed annually since 2016, data collected from Sparham pool, Lyng is not included in the long-term analysis due to the brevity of the data compared to the 5 other sites.
+Consequently, Swanton Morley was missing from the suite of sites in 2004, 2005, 2007 and 2008.
+To comparability, these years have been omitted from this analysis.